RaidonWong/CURP-Codebook-based-Continuous-User-Representation-for-Personalized-Generation-with-LLMs/README.md

 ```bash
 python inference.py
 ```

+For other tasks, they share a similar process.
+We also provide corresponding code.

 The argument is by default.
 If you want to change, you can change as you need.